Twitter sues Elon Musk after attempt to terminate purchase

 Twitter also alleges in the suit Musk himself has actually violated the agreement several times by, among other things, publicly slamming the company and its staff.

-The legal battle over Musk’s agreement to purchase all outstanding shares of Twitter and take the company private promises to be a lengthy one.
+The legal battle over Musk’s agreement to purchase all outstanding shares of Twitter and take the company’s private promises to be a lengthy one.

 The case could take months to resolve, according to legal experts.
 While that is faster than cases of this magnitude tend to be in other courts, it could still be a damaging period for Twitter’s business interests moving forward.